EllieMwangi/elliemwangi/README.md

 I'm a data engineer who enjoys building systems that make data easier to collect, clean, and use.
 I’ve worked on everything from scraping tools 🕸️ to ETL pipelines 🚰 to NLP workflows 🧠 — and I like figuring out how to make things run smoothly behind the scenes.
 I work best in collaborative teams 🤝, ask good questions ❓, and try to keep things clear, thoughtful, and grounded in real use.

-🌱 **Currently learning**: Generative AI 🤖, Vibe Coding 🎧, and Agent Automation 🛠️
+🌱 **Currently learning**: Supabase and Streamlit!
-🔭 **Working on**: A lead scraping tool using Loveable AI 💗, OpenAI 🧠, and ScrapingAnt API 🐜
+🔭 **Working on**: A rent monitoring tool that analyses scraped data of properties in Nairobi
 ⚡ **Fun fact**: I’m mildly obsessed with puzzle 🧩 and mystery 🕵️‍♀️ games on Steam

 ### 💻 Featured Projects